Worked example: a supply line with an in-line fitting

 Solving the example gives you the velocity in the line, the friction loss in each leg, the head lost across the elbow, and the gauge pressure at the outlet.
 You can see how the outlet pressure is built from the reservoir head by subtracting friction, fitting loss and the elevation rise.
 The useful experiment is to change the fitting: a sharper bend or a partly closed valve carries a much higher K, and re-solving shows how quickly one bad fitting eats into the delivered pressure.

-This example runs on the free Explorer tier.
+This example runs on the free plan.
 The glossary explains minor losses, the loss coefficient K and the difference between head and gauge pressure, and the how it works page covers the solver method.

 Open this example in FNS and change the fitting's K value to see how much a single bend costs.